 - Job descriptions. - Performance evaluations. - Documentation of participation in professionally sanctioned continuing educational programs. - Other recognized educational programs or offerings. - Government service (Military, foreign, other). - Course syllabi/outlines that address similar content.
-Only those courses that have not been applied to the fulfillment of the requirements for a previously awarded degree may be considered. - Published or presented scholarship related to course content and skills. - Summary of funded and unfunded professional investigative projects. - Evidence of professional activities and how activities developed/ refined skills and knowledge required in course being reviewed for portfolio credit.
-Examples may include designing patient-teaching information packets, producing a video tape, public speaking opportunities, participation in peer mentoring, designing a special project for nursing unit, assisting with health fair projects, working on a volunteer basis with the homeless or other groups. - Documentation of leadership/management skills. - Documentation of nursing practice skills consistent with those expected in course being reviewed for portfolio credit. - Letters of testimony to the acquisition of knowledge and skills required in courses being challenged. - Copies of certifications received, and criteria met for certification.
+Only courses not applied to fulfilling the requirements for a previously awarded degree may be considered. - Published or presented scholarship related to course content and skills. - Summary of funded and unfunded professional investigative projects. - Evidence of professional activities and how activities developed/ refined skills and knowledge required in reviewing portfolio credit.
+Examples may include designing patient-teaching information packets, producing a video tape, public speaking opportunities, participation in peer mentoring, designing a special project for nursing unit, assisting with health fair projects, working on a volunteer basis with the homeless or other groups. - Documentation of leadership/management skills. - Documentation of nursing practice skills consistent with those expected in course being reviewed for portfolio credit. - Letters of testimony to the acquisition of knowledge and skills required in courses being challenged.

-4. Submit the portfolio and portfolio review form to the faculty member of record for the course for which credit is desired, according to the negotiated submission date.
+- Copies of certifications received, and criteria met for certification. - 4.
+Submit the portfolio and portfolio review form to the faculty member of record for the course for which credit is desired, according to the negotiated submission date.
 The degree of completeness and explicitness of the portfolio reviewed will affect the time taken to complete the review process and reach a decision.

-10. Portfolio Option for Practicum Courses for NOL Program
+10. Portfolio Option for Practicum Courses for NL Program